thistehneisen/tobook/README.md

 Prerequisites:
 -------------
-- PHP
 - Apache
+- PHP >= 5.4.0
-- MySQL
+- MySQL >= 5.6.0
-- Note: You can use existing LAMP stack like https://www.apachefriends.org/index.html or http://www.easyphp.org/
+- Note: You can use any existing LAMP stack like https://www.apachefriends.org/index.html or http://www.easyphp.org/

 Setup in localhost: